-- 1. The commission may at any time establish such standing or special committees as it deems necessary for the transaction of business.
-Except as otherwise prescribed in these bylaws, the composition and leadership of committees shall be determined by the president.
+(1) The commission may establish standing or special committees at any time to aid in the transaction of its business.
+The composition and leadership of committees shall be determined as provided elsewhere in this article.
 To ensure compliance with Chapter 42.30 RCW and other applicable law related to open public meetings, committees shall include not more than two commissioners and the presence of both commissioners shall be required to establish a quorum for the purpose of conducting the committee's business.
-Additional committee members may be appointed from among port staff, public stakeholders, or subject matter experts, as appropriate to the scope of the work of the particular committee.
+Additional committee members may be appointed from among port staff, public stakeholders, or subject matter experts, as appropriate to the committee's scope.
 Non-commissioners on a committee shall not be counted for purposes of establishing a quorum and shall not vote on any question put to the committee.
+An alternate commissioner may be identified as needed to attend meetings during times of absence of regular committee members.

-(Res.
-3742, 2017) - 2.
-Charter required.
-Every committee of the port commission shall be established by adoption of a charter that shall include the following information: - (a) The name of the committee; - (b) Whether meetings of the committee shall be open to the public; - (c) If applicable, a schedule of regular committee meetings; - (d) The scope of the committee's work; - (e) The extent to which the committee is legally authorized to act on behalf of the commission; - (f) Whether the committee is authorized to hold public hearings or other public engagement activities; - (g) The duration of the committee's work; and - (h) Specific outcomes or recommendations expected of the committee in the conduct of its business.
+- (2) Charter required.
+Every committee of the port commission shall be established by adoption of a charter informed by the commission's strategic priorities and workplans and which shall include the following information: - (a) The name of the committee; - (b) The extent to which meetings of the committee shall be open to the public; - (c) A schedule of regular committee meetings, if applicable; - (d) The scope of work; - (e) The extent to which the committee is legally authorized to act on behalf of the commission; - (f) Whether the committee is authorized to hold public hearings or other public engagement activities; - (g) The duration of the committee's work; and - (h) Specific outcomes or recommendations expected of the committee in the conduct of its business.

-- 3. Committee membership.
+- (3) Committee membership.
 As noted elsewhere in these bylaws, commissioners shall serve on or chair standing or special committees of the port commission and on external boards and commissions.
 Committee and external board and commission assignments shall be completed by the end of January each year.
 When there is not consensus among commissioners, the president shall make the appointment.
 Assignments to committees of the port commission and external boards and commissions may change during the year, and the commission clerk shall maintain an updated list, noting the dates and the nature of any revisions.
 Changes to such assignments shall be made only after consulting the commissioners affected, and the president shall provide the commission clerk with written notice of any changes.
+It is important the commission recognizes the need to rotate participation on its committees among members.
+This aides in maintaining diversity in committees and in providing succession and learning opportunities.
+As such, commissioners shall not serve more than two consecutive years on the same standing or special committee without at least one year between the next term of service.
+This lapse in term of service may be waived by majority vote of the commission.
 (Res.
-3742, 2017) - 4.
-Standing committees.
-The charter for a standing committee shall be adopted by resolution, and such resolution shall add such committee to the list of standing committees included in these bylaws.
-Standing committees shall conduct their business in meetings open to the public with notice provided pursuant to Chapter 42.30 RCW and the notice requirements of these bylaws.
-The standing committees of the Port of Seattle Commission are the following: - (a) Audit Committee
+3778, 2020; Res.
+3742, 2017) - (4) Standing committees.
+The charter for a standing committee shall be adopted by resolution, and adoption of such resolution shall add the committee to the list of standing committees included in these bylaws.
+The standing committees of the Port of Seattle Commission are the following: